hashicorp/packer-plugin-vmware/.web-docs/components/builder/vmx/README.md

 - `remote_private_key_file` (string) - The SSH key for access to the remote machine.

-- `skip_validate_credentials` (bool) - When Packer is preparing to run a remote esxi build, and export is not disable, by default it runs a no-op ovftool command to make sure that the remote_username and remote_password given are valid.
+- `skip_validate_credentials` (bool) - When Packer is preparing to run a remote hypervisor build, and export is not disable, by default it runs a no-op ovftool command to make sure that the remote_username and remote_password given are valid.
 If you set this flag to true, Packer will skip this validation.
 Default: false.